day8/re-frame/docs/The-ref-frame-logo.md

 The Functional Fundamentalists, a stern bunch, see the logo as a <br>
 flowing poststructuralist rebuttal of OO's vowel duplication and <br>
 horizontal adjacency.
-Their alternative pproach, FF, is apparently <br>
+Their alternative approach, FF, is apparently <br>
 fine because "everyone loves a fricative".

 For his part, @martinklepsch has never confirmed any theory, teasing <br>